Newtoto/comp110-journal/README.md

 <h2>Experimental Investigations of the Utility of Detailed Flowcharts in Programming</h2>

 The experiements within this paper more or less all state that there is no significant difference in performance when using a flow chart, whether this be in program composition, comprehension or debugging.
 An improvement was seen in experiment 3, in which the use of a flow chart for debugging and comprehension did seem to help those who had previous experience with them.
 However, this difference was no more than 10% and in a sample size of 70, this could be put down to chance.
-This paperis more of an initial step into contesting the benefits of flowcharts due to the sample sizes not being large enough to yield confident conclusions.
+This paper is more of an initial step into contesting the benefits of flowcharts, because the sample sizes not being large enough to yield confident conclusions.

 <h2>A Fast Procedure forr Computing in the Distance Between Complex Objects in Three-Dimensional Space</h2>